Furretar/Long-Distance-Plushie/README.md

+# Overview
+The esp32 communicates over wifi using mqtt.
+It has a hardcoded default wifi network.
+It will automatically try to connect to this when it first starts up.
+You can add networks to the config via the serial terminal or an mqtt command, and it will check those networks if the default one fails after 5 seconds.
+After connecting to a new network, the default network is changed to the new network.
+The new default network will persist sleep cycles but not after pressing the reset button, but the config will always persist.
+The battery can be recharged by plugging in the device, and the voltage can be seen in the mqtt info topic.

+Confirm these vvvv

+After failing to connect to wifi or mqtt, it will turn off indefinitely, and can be woken up by pressing the button*.

+It's estimated the battery life would last 20 days with 1 hour of active time and 23 hours of normal checks a day. it's also estimated the battery is about to die at 3.3 volts.

+If there are no networks in the config and the device can't connect to the default network, it will need to be connected to a computer with [Arudino IDE](https://www.arduino.cc/en/software/) to send a command to add a network.

+#### The device has 4 modes: active, normal checks, slow checks, and off.
+- After connecting to a network and mqtt, it starts in normal mode and wakes up every 15 seconds to check for commands.
+- After reading a command, it will become active and stay awake for 2 minutes.
+It can recieve messages instantly in this mode.
+- After 2 days of inactivity, the device enteres slow mode, and only checks every 30 seconds. (these values can be changed in the config)
+- After sending the command `off`, the device will go into deep sleep until woken up with the button.

+The LED displays the device's status while it's trying to connect to the mqtt server (and can't send any messages).
+It will blink red while connecting to wifi, and blink blue while connecting to mqtt.

+check vvvvvvv

+After 5 retries of 5 seconds each, the device will go into deep sleep and the led will turn off.
+Pushing the button will make it attempt to connect again.

+While connected, the button will trigger the other devices motor with the default strength.
+The motor is in a plastic case and will click when activated.
+The led will light up white when triggered.
+If the button is held for longer than 10 seconds the motor will automatically turn off and wait until the button is re-pressed.

+Commands can be sent to the device through the `Iot MQTT Panel` app.
+You can also see the status of each device, and they will display messages about their mode, when they vibrate, and estimated battery life left.

+# connecting to MQTT:
+- the dashboard settings require a name (anything)
+- an ID (anything)
+- a broker address: `lc600a99.ala.us-east-1.emqxsl.com`
+- a port: `8883`
+- network protocol: TCP-SSL
+- and in additional options, a username: `a`
+- and a password: `a`

+After connecting, add 5 panels.
+The available topics are `esp32_1`, `esp32_2`, and `info`. add a text input and output for esp32_1 and esp32_2, and a text output for info.

 # Commands
 open the IoT MQTT Panel app or sendMqtt.py to send commands through mqtt, or send commands in serial monitor in arudino ide